nais/doc/docs/observability/frontend/README.md

 module.exports = {
   // Other webpack configuration options...
   externals: {
-    // Specify the module name and the global variable it expects at runtime './nais.js': 'excludedFile',
+    './nais.js': 'excludedFile',
   },
 };
 ```

 ## Framework integrations

 ### Next.js